Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 Lande logo 4thWay PLUS Rating of 3/3

-Lande* is the first P2P lending company in either the eurozone or continental Europe to earn a 4thWay PLUS Rating, as well as being the first to earn the very top rating.
+Lande* was the first P2P lending company in either the eurozone or continental Europe to earn a 4thWay PLUS Rating, as well as being the first in that region to earn the very top rating.

 What does Lande do?